carmengl00/ThinkUp/README.md

 ## Getting Started

-To get a working local copy, follow these steps.
+To get a working local copy on Windows, follow these steps.

 ### Prerequisites